 If the decision was to promote a candidate and the promotion has been notified in the Gazette, the cancellation will also need to be notified in the Gazette as a cancellation notice.

 For further information about cancelling employment decisions see Cancellation of employment decisions.

 Moves to higher classifications that are not promotions

 None of the following moves are regarded as a promotion:

-- the allocation of an operational classification to a trainee under the Public Service Classification Rules 2000 following the satisfactory completion of the relevant training requirement;
+- the allocation of an operational classification to a trainee under the Public Service Classification Rules 2000 following the satisfactory completion of the relevant training requirement, or

 - following a voluntary temporary reduction in an ongoing APS employee's classification, the ongoing assignment of duties to the employee at the employee's original classification.